floorish/sitemap-php/README.md

 	 </sitemap>
 	</sitemapindex>

-You need to submit sitemap-index.xml to Google Sitemaps.
+You need to submit sitemap.xml to Google Sitemaps.